 One problem today has been that the church is not involved in developing its communities.
 Often, the church has been an unfriendly neighbor in communities across our country.
 Churches are guilty of being open only on Sunday mornings and Wednesday nights and being almost irrelevant to the needs of the people around them.
-Because of this, many para-church organizations have started to do the work of loving their neighbor that the church had neglected.
-Christian Community Development sees the church as taking action towards the development of its community.
+Christian Community Development sees taking action as the role of the church in working towards the development of its community.

 It is the responsibility of the church to evangelize, disciple and nurture people in the Kingdom.
 Yet, from the command of Jesus, it is also the responsibility of the church to love their neighbor and their neighborhood.
 Churches should be seen as lovers of their community and neighborhoods.
 It is out of the church body that ideas and programs should emerge.

 Lastly, probably the greatest sustaining power of community development is the community building of a local church.
-Because Christian community is based on relocation and people living in the community, having a local church to worship together is essential.
+Christian community is based on people living in the community and having a local church to worship together.
 It is the church where people gather to be rejuvenated and have their personal needs met.
-This is true of staff members and non-staff members.
-How exciting it is to see doctors at a local health center worshipping and sitting next to their patients on a Sunday morning.
-This is community building at its best.
 The church helps people to understand that each person has gifts and talents and all must utilize those for the greater good of the community.
 A worshipping church breaks down many of the barriers including racial, educational and cultural barriers that often separate people in communities.

 Membership has always been a way for us to accomplish our mission and vision.
 We want you to succeed in your work, so we created a structure that will sustain our work of strengthening individuals and organizations just like you.
 We are constantly striving to update and scale the resources available to our members so that you have the tools you need to complete the good work to which God has called you.